Is it possible to watch a Houdini simulation and not be impressed?

 One of my favorite things in the entire world is Houdini RnD work.
 There’s just something special about messing around with dynamic simulations that reminds me of a kid in a sandbox.
 Igor Kharitonov put together this RnD reel a few years ago and it’s just as cool today as it was back then.
 This is a great example of a well-rounded Houdini artist.

 The commercial potential for Houdini simulations is pretty obvious.
 For products like drinks or chocolate having the ability to control the flow is essential for making it look appealing to an audience.
-So many advertisers turn to VFX studios to render out macros of their products .
+So many advertisers turn to VFX studios to render out macros of their products instead of shooting it in-camera.
 This production company, appropriately named Melt, specializes in creating beautifully rendered liquid simulations and if you can't tell from their reel below, they're legit.

 Do it Yourself

 SideFX, the company that develops Houdini, offers a free version of Houdini to anyone who wishes to learn the software called Houdini Apprentice.
 The free download does of course come with a non-commercial stipulation, but if you’re looking to dive into the world of dynamic simulations the software is as industry-standard as it gets.
 So learn it and get a job at any major studio of your choice.
 It’s that easy, right?

 If you ever create something awesome in Houdini send it over to us and we’ll share it out!